kdelwat/NgujariGrammar/src/content/small.md

 pronoun or not.
 For clauses with exclusively animate pronouns, the alignment is nominative-accusative, but otherwise it is ergative-nominative (i.e. the transitive patient and intransitive object are marked nominative and the transitive agent is marked ergative).
-This system applies only to intransitive and transitive verbs.
+This system applies only to `wa` intransitive and transitive verbs.
 For higher valencies, formed through [valence modification](#valencemod), the extra arguments are assigned cases semantically.

   case           word       meaning